angelolloqui/AGi18n/README.md

 or, if you want to do it manually, copy and paste the ```genxibstrings``` and ```agi18n``` files in any folder contained in your PATH (with +x permission)

-** WARNING **: The current version of AGi18n tools require ruby 1.9.0.
+**WARNING**: The current version of AGi18n tools require ruby 1.9.0.

-Then, for any project where you want to use AGi18n, you need to **include the source files** contained in the ```/lib``` folder.
-For that you can use CocoaPods or just drag & drop the files into your project.
-[TODO]

 Internals
 ---------
+The library can run in 2 hook modes:

+- Swizzling the ```[NSObject awakeFromNib]```
+- Overriding the ```[NSObject awakeFromNib]``` method

+Since issue [#32](https://github.com/angelolloqui/AGi18n/issues/32) the default method is the override.
+However, you can change it to swizzling by declaring the precompilation header `AGI18N_USE_SWIZZLING=1`.

-The library swizzles the ```[NSObject awakeFromNib]``` method to hook a call to a new empty method called ```[NSObject localizeFromNib]```, so virtually every object can be localized in the XIB files.
-AGi18n also includes a built-in set of categories for standard UI components such as UILabel, UIButton, UITextField... to correctly set their localizable properties (text, title, placeholders,...).
+Both hook modes will call to a method called `[NSObject localizeFromNib]`, so virtually every object can be localized in the XIB files.
+AGi18n also includes a built-in set of categories for standard UI components such as `UILabel`, `UIButton`, `UITextField`... to correctly set their localizable properties (text, title, placeholders,...).

 If you want to localize a custom component, just overwrite the method ```localizeFromNib``` and place your localization logic there.
-This step is not needed if your custom component is just a composition of other standard UI components.
+Make sure you call to `[super awakeFromNib]`if you override that method.

 Caveats